 2021 Marketing Trends have been shaped by 2020 – a year like no other and not one any of us are in a hurry to repeat.
 While consumer confidence in Australia continues to improve as restrictions are lifted, we have seen the emergence of new consumer trends which are here to stay, and the acceleration of others through bushfires, the Corona virus and a pandemic led recession.

-- With this increasing move to online platforms and digital personal data collection, we will see an increasing demand for transparency and confidence around the collection and use of data by businesses and marketers.
-While regulation will be playing catch up in H1 2021, businesses will need to ensure the integrity of their data.
+With the increasing move to online platforms and digital personal data collection, we will see an increasing demand for transparency and confidence around the collection and use of data by businesses and marketers.
+While regulation will be playing catch up in H1 2021, businesses will need to move to ensure the integrity of their data.
 Those that think creatively about how they can use this increased digital connection will reap the rewards into this new decade.